-Our 'Respite Cabin' is now offically up and running and going very well indeed.
+Our 'Respite Cabin' is up and running and going very well indeed.
 We are able to work on a one to one basis with the children and focus on their individual needs, and help them progress and develop each day.
 We now also welcome 'Matt & Amanda' from Surprise Box, who both previously worked in the Bromley Borough supporting children with additional needs.
 They come to us with lots of fun games and songs, and they also provide support and learning to the staff team.

 Stuart, our football coach, along with one of our Trustees, Simon, comes to the nursery every Tuesday morning and works with the pre-school children.
 They teach them gross motor skills such as balancing and coordination, like catching and throwing, they also teach them about spacial awareness and how to share and turn take.